-FMT_SMF.1 has been added to comply with AIS 32, Final Interpretation 065 and the dependencies defined there.
+FMT_SMF.1 has been added to comply with CC version 2.3 and the dependencies defined there.
 The Security Target defines management requirements in FMT_MSA.1 and the four instantiations of FMT_MTD.1 for

-- Audit trail management

-- Audit event management
+- Audit trail management - Audit event management

-- User attribute management

-- Authentication data management.
+- User attribute management - Authentication data management.